PaulioRandall/p90/README.md

 	// Here's the neat part... these key-value pairs are up to you.
 	// - Everything will end up as a string.
 	// - Functions are called without any parameters.
-	// - Promises are not resolved (it was a concious design decision).
+	// - Promises are resolved to values.
 	// - Undefined and null values throw an error.
 	// - Use kebab-case or camelCase if you don't like snake_case.
 	//